-Google recognises this problem and wants to help Webmasters who want to clean up their backlink profile and rise back in Google search engine rankings.
-But many times Webmasters are not able to remove these back links easily.
-So following closely on footsteps of Bing Disavow tool, now the Google disavow links tool allows Webmasters to inform Google to strongly ignore these back links and reassess their website ranking following a good reconsideration request.
+Google recognizes this problem and wants to help Webmasters who want to clean up their backlink profile and rise back in Google search engine rankings.
+But many times Webmasters are not able to remove these backlinks easily.
+So following closely on footsteps of Bing Disavow tool, now the Google disavow links tool allows Webmasters to inform Google to strongly ignore these backlinks and reassess their website ranking following a good reconsideration request.

 Google Disavow Links Tool

 Watch Matt Cutts explained the Google disavow link tool in the video below.